 Of course, now you know the answer is B – I just want my pictures and entire multi-sectioned Mattabesett hike to “flow” continuously and not have a weird backwards section due to this access situation.
 Oh yeah, back to that… Some guy named Jeffrey Pierce and his wife wrangled a 140 acre piece of land on the north and eastern sides of Mt.
 Higby in Middletown.
 He has decided this piece of land (formerly – and still surrounded by – Wesleyan University land) is good for an ATV park of sorts.
 He calls this land Higby Hollow.

 Enough about all that.
-Let’s get to the hike itself… So now enjoy pictures of the Sun climbing higher in the West as I describe my hike in reverse.
-I parked about a quarter mile from the trailhead at a large town park – I suggest everyone does the same, unless they are planning on walking over I-91 from the commuter lot.
+Let’s get to the hike itself… enjoy pictures of the Sun climbing higher in the West as I describe my hike in reverse.
+I parked about a quarter mile from the trailhead at a large town park, as was necessitated by the ATV guy.

 Entering the woods where it is clearly evident I was not welcome does leave an odd feeling in the pit of one’s stomach.
 I never felt in danger, just a bit out-of-place to say the least.
 (As my pictures convey, it’s not a friendly place.)
 The first 3/4 mile of trail here sort of follows the woods road/ATV trail just off to the side.
 For the record, I saw zero ATV’s and actually didn’t really see too much evidence of their being here recently at all.

 Although the trail’s been re-routed a tad, it still follows the general path of the CFPA maps, so that’s not a worry at all.
 Of note: If you are not an insane completist like me, you can now access the “good” sections of this hike via Tynan Memorial Park.
 A blue/red blazed trail will show you the way, which is nice.